notduyly/snake-game/README.md

 This game was created following a tutorial video from freeCodeCamp.org

 Main purpose in building this project was to gain hands on practice with HTML, CSS, Javascript.
-Alongside utilize GitHub to learn git, grepository, commits, pull, etc.
+Alongside utilize GitHub to learn git, repository, commits, pull, etc.